deadhedd/obsidian-note-engine/contract.md

 ---

-#### 2.3.8 Design Intent Summary

-Exit codes are designed to be:

-* Boring
-* Standard
-* Dependable
-* Interpretable by cron and automation without special casing

-The system rejects “creative exit codes” as a communication channel.
-If you need richer semantics, write richer artifacts—not weirder integers.

 ### 2.4 Run Cadence & Freshness

+#### 2.4.7 Design Intent Summary

+This contract exists to enforce the following principles:

+* Jobs describe their own expectations
+* Observed reality beats configured intent
+* Status reporting scales without central knowledge
+* Staleness is a first-class failure mode

+If a job doesn’t state how often it should run, the system cannot know whether silence is acceptable—or a fire alarm.

+---

 Many scripts in `obsidian-note-tools` are expected to run on a **defined cadence** (daily, weekly, hourly, ad-hoc, etc.).
 Correctness is therefore not just *“did it run?”* but also *“did it run recently enough?”*.